STV1222/Smart_light_swift/README.md

 ### **Indexing Documents**
 - Click the **Settings** button (⚙️) in the chat interface
 - Select **"Index folders…"** to choose directories
-- Monitor progress with the built-in progress bar
+- Monitor progress with the built-in progress bar and stage indicators
 - View indexed file count and folder list

 ### **Asking Questions**